raspibo/ibt2/README.md

 - Select an existing group or enter the name of a new one.
 - Add your name and, optionally, a note.

 Only an entry's owner or an administrator can edit or delete it.
-On first startup, ibt2 creates an `admin` account.
-Pass `--admin_password` (or the same container argument) to choose its initial password.
-Otherwise, a random password is written to the server log.
-Change it from the personal page after signing in.
+On first startup, ibt2 creates an `admin` account with the password `admin`.
+Pass `--admin_password` (or the same container argument) to choose a different initial password.
+Change the default password from the personal page after signing in.

 Notes support [Markdown](https://daringfireball.net/projects/markdown/).